polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 |_\<project name> hw all-harts debug.launch_ | Intended to be used with xxx-Debug configurations.
 Resets harts.<br> Downloads the executable and the symbols to the memory.
 Sets up PC to start location. |
 |_\<project name> hw all-harts attach.launch_ | Intended to be used with xxx-Release configurations.
 Does not reset harts. <br> Downloads only the symbol information and attaches to harts.
 Typically used to check the current state of harts.
 If the project is linked to RAM memory such as DDR, you will be able to put breakpoints and step debug further.                   |

 Both the launchers are configured to use currently _active_ build configuration, hence the same launcher can be used with any of the build configuration.
 Make sure that an appropriate build configuration is set as _active_ to avoid issues.
-Trying to use _all-harts attach.launch_ while a xxx-Debug build is active may not work.
+Trying to use _all-harts attach.launch_ while a *-Debug build is _active_ may not work.

 You may change the existing debug launchers or create your own for your project.